ganrad/aks-aspnet-sqldb-rest/README.md

     ```

 ### C. Build and run the Claims API microservice locally on the Linux VM
-**Approx. time to complete this section: 45 minutes**
+**Approx. time to complete this section: 1 hour**

 In this section, we will work on the following tasks
 - Configure the Azure SQL Server connection string in the Claims API microservice (source code)
 - Build the Claims API microservice using the .NET Core 2.2 SDK
-- Run the .NET Core *Entity Framework* migrations to create the relational database tables in Azure SQL Server provisioned in Section [A].
+- Run the .NET Core *Entity Framework* migrations to create the relational database tables in Azure SQL Server provisioned in [Section A](#a-deploy-an-azure-sql-server-and-database).
 These tables will be used to persist Claims records.
 - Run the Claims API microservice locally using the .NET Core 2.2 SDK
 - Build the microservice Docker container and run the container